sverweij/dependency-cruiser/doc/options-reference.md

 The baseline reporter, by default, emits all violations from the current cruise.
-When used as the base for the _ignore known_ feature, this has the drawback new violations might 'disappear' from view, while this might not be the intention (e.g. if you just want to do a cleanup of fixed validations).
+When used as the base for the _ignore known_ feature, this has the drawback new violations might 'disappear' from view, while this might not be the intention (e.g. if you just want to do a cleanup of fixed violations).

 With the `mode` option you can steer this:
 - `mode: 'full'` - the default behaviour.
 - `mode: 'prune'` - keeps existing violations, removes fixed violations, but does not add new violations

 ```javascript
 module.exports = {